pendar-safari/react-boilerplate/README.md

 **Features**

-- ⚛️ ReactJs 16.13
+- ⚛️ &nbsp; ReactJs 16.13
-- 🎨 Write SCSS & future CSS with PostCSS + preset-env
+- 🎨 &nbsp; Write SCSS & future CSS with PostCSS + preset-env
-- 🍏 SVG icons library
+- 🍏 &nbsp; SVG icons library
-- 👁 Lint your code with ESLint & Stylelint
+- 👁 &nbsp; Lint your code with ESLint & Stylelint
-- 🌈 Prettier for consistent code style
+- 🌈 &nbsp; Prettier for consistent code style
-- 🐶 Husky + lint-staged for code quality assurance
+- 🐶 &nbsp; Husky + lint-staged for code quality assurance
-- 🔀 Routing with react-router
+- 🔀 &nbsp; Routing with react-router
-- ⚙️ Editorconfig file for consistent indents
+- ⚙️ &nbsp; Editorconfig file for consistent indents
-- 🔑 Structure for use absolute path (scripts and styles)
+- 🔑 &nbsp; Structure for use absolute path (scripts and styles)
-- 📂 Assets management from loader
+- 📂 &nbsp; Assets management from loader
-- 🥳 Included example app to shows how this all works together
+- 🥳 &nbsp; Included example app to shows how this all works together

 ## Getting started